I See A Faint Line On My Home Pregnancy Test, Am I Pregnant?

 All formats of test work well and are accurate.
 The only differences are the method of wetting the test with your urine and the cost of the tests.

-Midstream tests require that urinate directly on them.
-Test strips and cassette tests require that you collect your urine in a clean dry container and then either dip the test or use a dropper to transfer the urine into the test.
+Midstream tests require that you urinate on them.
+Test strips and cassette tests require that you collect your urine in a clean, dry container.
+You then either dip the test or use a dropper to transfer the urine into the test.

 When Should I Take a Pregnancy Test?

-The best time of day to take a home pregnancy test is first thing in the morning as urine that has been collected overnight is concentrated with hCG.
+The best time of day to take a home pregnancy test is first thing in the morning.
+The hCG in your urine will be more concentrated at that time.
 If you want to take the test later in the day, be sure to limit the liquids you drink before you use the pregnancy test.
 The pregnancy hormone will be more concentrated at this point.

-Ultimately, the best time, during your cycle, to take a pregnancy test is when you have actually missed your period.
-Having said that, most women don’t want to wait.
-You can typically begin using a pregnancy test about 4 days before your period is due.
+Ultimately, the best time, during your cycle, to take a pregnancy test is when you have missed your period.
+However, most women don't want to wait.
+You can begin using a pregnancy test about four days before your period is due.

-It is however, important to remember that the accuracy of home pregnancy tests can vary between different women for a number of reasons, including the following:
+Remember that the accuracy of home pregnancy tests can vary between women for several reasons.

 - The length of a woman's menstrual cycle and ovulation can change from month to month.

-- The precise day that the fertilized egg implanted may have been later than expected.
+- The day that the fertilized egg implanted may have been later than expected.
 The hCG levels will be lower than expected when you test.

-If you are testing before your period is due, and you are getting negative results, it does not mean that you aren’t pregnant.
-It could just mean you are testing too early.
+If you get a negative pregnancy test result before your period is late, it does not mean that you aren't pregnant.
+It could mean you are testing too early.

 Positive Pregnancy Test Results

 A positive result will typically show up between three and five minutes.
-However, the overall reaction time of most tests is five to ten minutes.
+Yet, the reaction time of most tests is five to ten minutes.
 You need to read the instructions that came with your pregnancy test to determine the actual time frame for reading it.
-Reading after the specified time in the instructions can lead to inaccurate results.
+Interpreting your results after the specified time in the instructions can lead to inaccurate results.

 All home pregnancy tests will have a control color line that indicates whether the test is working or not.
-A second colored line will show up once hCG is detected.
-Even if there is a faint colored line on the test, it can still be read as a positive sign, although it is suggested that you retake the test within the next day or two.
+A second colored line will show up when hCG is detected.
+If the second line on your pregnancy test is very faintly colored, it can still be read as a positive sign, although we recommend you retake the test within the next day or two.